 Escuela Viva says that’s not good enough.

-“The county’s draft operational plan proposes an enforced security perimeter that covers little more than the deflection center itself, and ends immediately across the street from Escuela Viva,” Watnick, the lawyer, wrote.
+“The county’s draft operational plan proposes an enforced security perimeter that covers little more than the deflection center itself, and ends immediately across the street from Escuela Viva,” Watnick, the attorney, wrote.
 “The plan acknowledges that security will not have authority to respond to crime or other dangerous activity beyond the perimeter.”